dilipagheda/full_stack_app_with_react_and_a_rest_api-v1/README.md

 * Node.js , Express and MongoDB for API layer

 ## How to run the project locally
+Make sure that your mongodb database is running.
+It not, run `mongod` in your /bin directory of mondo db installation.
 ### Setup API project
 * Go to the `/api` directory
 * Run `npm install`